wger-project/helm-charts/README.md

 pg_dumpall --clean --username wger -f /var/lib/postgresql/data/dump.sql
 ```

-If you however missed that, you need to know which postgres version you where running before, stop the current postgres and wger app.
+If you however missed that, you need to know which postgres version you where running before.
+First stop the current postgres and wger app.

 ```bash
 # stop the current wger deployment